agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 {% include image.html
   url="/assets/img/Airfoil_Pressures_Reduction_Simplified.png"
   width="70%"
-  description="Approximated reduction of airfoil pressure distribution to the lift $\ell$ to the center of pressure (CP)."
+  description="Approximated reduction of airfoil pressure distribution to the lift $\ell$ applied to the center of pressure (CP)."
   %}

 On the other end, for decreasing $\alpha$'s the center of pressure shifts backwards while $\ell$